uthx/know_me_quiz/README.md

-# markOne_know_me_quiz
-This Repo is about "How well you know me quiz" which is a CLI repl app that I created  as an assignment for Mark-1 in NeoGCamp.
+This Repo is about "How well you know me quiz" which is a CLI repl quiz app that I created on [repl.it](https://replit.com).

 View live project [here](https://replit.com/@rdrahuldhiman/markOnefinal?embed=true#index.js)